chungvuiloong/jeresulovuo/README.md

 - ⚡ Fun fact: I can say "I love coffee" in 6 languages.
 - My work experience: www.linkedin.com/in/chungvuiloong

-My major project, Travel App: https://mrjaytravelapp.netlify.app/
+My major/ hobby project, Travel App: https://mrjaytravelapp.netlify.app/
+Description: Took a basic country app.
+Improved and added advanced features.
+Now it has:
 - Geo tracking of current country.
 - Displays data of all countries.
 - Display data specific to a certain country.